xNexeon/zForumOLD/readme.md

 ![sc2](img/sc1.png)

 ## Technologies Used
--Javascript
--HTML
--CSS
+- Javascript
+- HTML
+- CSS

 ## Libraries Used
--Jquery (with plenty of plugins such as AOS
+- Jquery (with plenty of plugins such as AOS
-#
--Bootstrap 4.3 modified
+- Bootstrap 4.3 modified
-#
--Startup 3 Free
+- Startup 3 Free